citusdata/citus_docs/develop/api_metadata.rst

 .. note::

-  The citus_stat_statements table is a part of Citus Enterprise.
+  The citus_stat_statements view is a part of Citus Enterprise.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

 Citus provides ``citus_stat_statements`` for stats about how queries are being executed, and for whom.
-It's analogous to (and can be joined with) the `pg_stat_statements <https://www.postgresql.org/docs/current/static/pgstatstatements.html>`_ table in PostgreSQL which tracks statistics about query speed.
+It's analogous to (and can be joined with) the `pg_stat_statements <https://www.postgresql.org/docs/current/static/pgstatstatements.html>`_ view in PostgreSQL which tracks statistics about query speed.

-This table can trace queries to originating tenants in a multi-tenant application, which helps for deciding when to do :ref:`tenant_isolation`.
+This view can trace queries to originating tenants in a multi-tenant application, which helps for deciding when to do :ref:`tenant_isolation`.

 +----------------+--------+---------------------------------------------------------+
 | Name           | Type   | Description                                             |